akira/exq/README.md

 By default, Exq will use configuration from your config.exs file.
 You can use this to configure your Redis host, port, password, as well as namespace (which helps isolate the data in Redis).
+The `queues` list specifices which queues Exq will listen to for new jobs.
-The "concurrency" setting will let you configure the amount of concurrent workers that will be allowed, or :infinite to disable any throttling.
+The `concurrency` setting will let you configure the amount of concurrent workers that will be allowed, or :infinite to disable any throttling.

 ```elixir
 config :exq,